InjectiveLabs/injective-docs/.gitbook/developers-cosmwasm/whitelisting-deployment-address-guide.md

 # Whitelisting deployment address

 Contract upload on Injective mainnet requires governance approval.
-You can read through the guide to do so in the [mainnet-deployment.md](./mainnet-deployment-guide.md "mention") guide.&#x20;
+You can read through the guide to do so in the [mainnet-deployment.md](./mainnet-deployment-guide.md "mention") guide.

 This structure has been put in place for multiple reasons: